 During our trip to the Seychelles in 2011-2012, we discovered an incredible spiced dark rum made by the local Takamaka Bay distillery.
-With its strong vanilla hit, this rum was something new to me, and got me thinking a bit about how alcohols are flavoured.
+With its strong banana-caramel hit, this rum was something new to me, and got me thinking a bit about how alcohols are flavoured.
 When we got home—with a few bottles of that amazing rum, I might add—I was inspired to experiment with infusing some of the regular contents of our bar cabinet with some new flavours.
 Five years and plenty of goof-ups later, I think it’s safe to say that I’ve figured out some halfway-decent recipes.

 Here, then, are four easy infusions that you can use to spice up your own bar.